 How Long Do Ortho-K Lenses Last?

 The lenses are meant to be worn at night so you can see well on your own for the next day or two.
 Unfortunately, they are not necessarily a permanent solution.
 It is up to the patient to wear them on a regular nightly basis in order to receive the great daily effects of clear focus and vision.
-And if you take very good care of your lenses, they can last up to three years before replacing them, which costs $1,150.
+And if you take very good care of your lenses, they can last up to two years before replacing them, which costs $1,600.

 Can You Wear Ortho-K Lenses During the Day?